dadlan/dadlan.com/content/posts/dadlan-2k20.md

 - Pandemic gaming was weird
 - Dadwan streaming and gaming powered by Discord
 - Golf with friends!
-- Swag explosion with keychains, masks, and enamel pins
-- Riley got exposed and sick a day before but didn't catch the 'rona
+- Hiccupatron got exposed and sick a day before but didn't catch the 'rona
-- Zach brought sourdough and made fresh bread every day
+- Prozach brought sourdough and made fresh bread every day
+- Swag
+  - Dadlan face masks
+  - Dadlan Keychains
+  - Dadlan Enamel Pins
+  - No commemorative sticker because prozach was lazy and had no creative juice this year for obvious reasons
 - 6 attendees
-  - Matt
-  - Jordan
+  - ribo
-  - Zach
+  - longjax
-  - Justin
+  - Prozach
-  - Ben
+  - Oafie
-  - Ricky (Dadlan FNG)
+  - OptimusB
+  - Geiger (FNG)